boatmeme/grails-translate/README.md

 ***
 ### getLanguages()

-Returns a Map of all of the languages supported by the Google Translation API
+Returns a Map of all of the languages supported by the Microsoft Translator API

 Key = The full name of the Language
-Value = The two-character ISO Abbreviation that is required by the Google Translate API
+Value = The two-character ISO Abbreviation that is required by the Microsoft Translator  API

 The Value is the one that should be used on all TranslateService() method calls